"Go into the world and share the light of Jesus Christ with Worship, Study, Service, and Spiritual Growth"

 Announcements

-Alcohol-Free Mouthwash, Gently used fall and winter clothing for men, women, and children is especially needed at this time.
-Once a month HUMC offers a choice of socks, briefs or T-shirts, a toiletry item, and hotel-sized toiletries.
-Toilet paper is offered every week with 130 carry-out lunches.
-Please note FMS TP on your check.
-Blue collection bins are located in the narthex closet near the handbell cabinet.
+Once a month HUMC offers a choice of socks, briefs or T-shirt, a toiletry item(s) and travel-size toiletries.
+HUMC also supplies toilet paper, and a roll is offered everyweek with 130+ carry-out lunches.
+Blue collection bins are located in the narthex closet, near the hand bell cabinet.

 Hudson UMC supports the Hudson Food Pantry by supplying paper towels every month for 35+ families.
 Staple food items requested at this time: Canned chicken, canned fruit, canned pasta (pasta sauce, rice sides, SpaghettiOs, Chef Boyardee, shampoo, and conditioner.
 Donations may be dropped off at the church in the gathering area.
 Distributions May 20.